E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Evaluation

-As shown in Table~\ref{tab:eval-results}, we conducted the \attacks\ \aname\ attacks on the M365 and the ES3.
-Our experimental results represent a \emph{lower bound} as other e-scooters and BESs might be affected by similar vulnerabilities.
-For instance, the Xiaomi Pro e-scooter runs BCTRL v1.2.6 (like the M365), and the 1S, Essential, and Pro 2 run BCTRL v1.4.1 (like the ES3)~\cite{firmware-scooterhacking}.
+Table~\ref{tab:eval-results} shows our evaluation results.
+The M365 and Mi3 are vulnerable to the \attacks\ attacks.
+Overall, the results demonstrate that overvoltage and undervoltage are relevant and practical threats, as the attacker can turn off safety protections on the BMS by programming the BMON from the rogue BCTRL firmware.
+Moreover, an e-scooter can be tracked over BLE, its password hash can be leaked over BLE and brute forced offline, and the e-scooter's internals can be DoSed.
+We note that our empirical results represent a \emph{lower bound} as other e-scooters and BESs might be vulnerable to our attacks.
+For example, the Xiaomi Pro e-scooter runs BCTRL v1.2.6 (like the M365), and the 1S, Essential, and Pro2 run BCTRL v1.4.1 (like the Mi3).
 Next, we provide attack-specific insights.

+\textbf{\aobda\ Eval}. \aobda\ overvolted and overheated the M365 battery within five minutes.
+We surpassed the maximum overvoltage threshold and monitored the rising internal temperature of the battery.
+When it reached the point of venting and electrolyte decomposition (i.e., 80°C), we halted the experiment.
+On the Mi3, we could only reach a dangerous overvoltage condition, as the DRV would power off the e-scooter when detecting critical overvoltage, preventing us from significantly overheating the battery.

-\textbf{\aubra}. \aubra\ irreversibly reduced the battery autonomy of the M365 by approximately 50\% in three hours and thirty minutes.
-We forced a critical undervoltage state and stopped the experiment when some cells reached 0V (i.e., the most critical undervoltage condition).
-This group of cells now has limited charging capacity (i.e., 75\%) and discharges four times faster than average.
+\textbf{\aubra\ Eval}. \aubra\ irreversibly reduced the battery autonomy of the M365 by approximately 50\% in three hours and thirty minutes.
+We forced a critical undervoltage state and stopped the experiment after a few cells reached 0V (i.e., the most critical undervoltage condition).
+These cells now have limited charging capacity (i.e., 75\%) and discharge four times faster than healthy cells.

-Similarly, we reduced the battery autonomy of the ES3 by around 10\% in ten hours, spending six of them depleting the battery to 0\% (three hours for the M365).
-We could not reach a critical undervoltage due to the DRV independently measuring an abnormal voltage and raising \emph{Error 24 - Supply Voltage out of range}.
-As such, the ES3 is better protected than the M365 against \aubra, even though it still sustained significant damage.
+Similarly, we reduced the battery autonomy of the Mi3 by around 10\% in ten hours, spending six of them depleting the battery to 0\% (three hours for the M365).
+We could not drop below the minimum undervoltage threshold due to the DRV independently measuring an abnormal voltage in the motor (RAM register with offset 0x47) and raising \emph{Error 24 - Supply Voltage out of range}.
+As such, the Mi3 is better protected than the M365 against \aubra, even though it still sustained significant damage.